Peru is in the house... March 17 2016, 0 Comments

 3) Strain using an unbleached paper filter.
 Ideally use a rinsed, heavy filter, like those used with a Chemex Brewer; but you can start with the smaller filters that you use with your Mr Coffee Brewer.

-IMPORTANT: Some recipes will suggest broadly that you can use cheese cloth or any strainer; but in order to get the best taste from your Cold Coffee, it is important to remove all of the smallest particulates and oils from the brew.
+IMPORTANT: Some recipes will suggest broadly that you can use cheese cloth or any strainer; but in order to get the best taste from your Cold Coffee, it is important to remove all of the smallest particulates and oils from the brew using a paper filter.
 This will also allow you to store your coffee in the refrigerator for up to a week without the risk of on-going extraction!

 Try your Cold Brew on the rocks, or add a little bit of Sweetened Condensed Milk for a more decadent treat!